-The American Academy of Pediatrics recommends waiting to introduce a pacifier until breast-feeding is well-established, usually three to four weeks after birth.
-Once you've settled into a breast-feeding routine, keep in mind that sucking on a pacifier at naptime or bedtime might reduce the risk of SIDS.
+The American Academy of Pediatrics recommends waiting to introduce a pacifier until breast-feeding is well established, usually three to four weeks after birth.
+Once your baby has settled into a breast-feeding routine, keep in mind that sucking on a pacifier at sleep times might reduce the risk of SIDS.

 After each feeding, it's OK to let the milk dry naturally on your nipple.
 The milk can soothe your nipples.
 If you're in a hurry, gently pat your nipple dry.
 If your breasts leak between feedings, use bra pads — and change them often.

 When you bathe, minimize the amount of soap, shampoo and other cleansers that might contact your nipples.
-If your nipples are dry or cracked, use purified lanolin (such as Lansinoh or Tender Care Lanolin) after each feeding.
+If your nipples are dry or cracked, use purified lanolin (Lansinoh, Tender Care Lanolin) after each feeding.
 This can soothe cracked nipples, as well as help your nipples retain moisture.

 Your lifestyle choices are just as important when you're breast-feeding as they were when you were pregnant.
 For example:

 - Eat a healthy diet.
 To keep up your energy, stick to healthy-eating basics, such as choosing plenty of fruits, vegetables and whole grains.
 Your health care provider might recommend taking a daily multivitamin as well.